JonathanAldrich/jonathanaldrich.github.io/_posts/2021-02-05-sigplan-intl-inclusivity-response.md

 The SIGPLAN response is threefold, arguing that: the committee are well-intentioned, the committee have made other positive innovations, and that the synchronous schedule is insignificant.
-You don’t acknowledge that an inherently exclusive synchronous program is at odds with SIGPLAN’s stated goals of inclusivity.
+The response doesn't acknowledge that an inherently exclusive synchronous program is at odds with SIGPLAN’s stated goals of inclusivity.